John Jenrette: Later life

 In 2017, the book Capitol Steps and Missteps: The Wild, Improbable Ride of Congressman John Jenrette was published.
 It was written by two of Jenrette's former aides, John F. Clark and Cookie Miller VanSice.
 While promoting the book, Jenrette described his years since Congress as including "marketing an experimental balloon-operated flotation device; running (and then folding) a national chain of timeshares; breeding horses in Bulgaria; and selling Phillip Morris cigarettes in Eastern Europe immediately after the fall of the Soviet Union".
 He also imported wine from Hungary and antique furniture from Eastern Europe.

 He became a developer of major coastal property in North Myrtle Beach, and lived with his third wife Rosemary in a beachfront home in Myrtle Beach.

-Jenrette died on March 17, 2023, at the age of 86.
+After several years of declining health, Jenrette died in Conway on March 17, 2023, at the age of 86.
+South Carolina congressman James Clyburn issued a statement of tribute following Jenrette’s death.